-Community who have: State Grade I or someone in my household have participated in some form of environmental outreach 47% 1 (Decreased - 69%) Fair 7 I or someone in my household participate in most/all of the activities related to the Conservation Area(s) in my State 11%1 Good 8 Average number of participants participating in hearings for proposed development projects 43 2 Baseline Number and Percent of Dive Shops participating in Green Fins Initiative (e.g. sustainable industry guidelines) 9 3 (47% of dive shops; 29% of tour operators) Baseline Ratio of Number of participants in the 2018 National Dialogue on environment issues in Palau to Number of employees in the NGO and non-profit sector 89:239 4 (1:3) Baseline Average number of participants in State Protected Area/Conservation Planning Teams 135 Baseline Ratio of Number of members of the Palau Conservation Society to Number of adults/ workforce (16+) in Palau 543:13,823 6 (1:25) Baseline
+Community who have: State Grade I or someone in my household have participated in some form of environmental outreach 47% (Decreased - 69%) Fair I or someone in my household participate in most/all of the activities related to the Conservation Area(s) in my State 11%1 Good Average number of participants participating in hearings for proposed development projects 43 Baseline Number and Percent of Dive Shops participating in Green Fins Initiative (e.g. sustainable industry guidelines) 9 (47% of dive shops; 29% of tour operators) Baseline Ratio of Number of participants in the 2018 National Dialogue on environment issues in Palau to Number of employees in the NGO and non-profit sector 89:239 (1:3) Baseline Average number of participants in State Protected Area/Conservation Planning Teams 135 Baseline Ratio of Number of members of the Palau Conservation Society to Number of adults/ workforce (16+) in Palau 543:13,823 (1:25) Baseline data 2019b).
+Number of NGO/Non-profit from BBP (2017); assumed to be same for 2018.
+Not all participants in the National Dialogue are employed by the NGO/non-profit sector.

-1Socioeconomic surveys from 2017 to 2019 for Angaur, Airai, Melekeok, Ngatpang, and Koror.
+Socioeconomic surveys from 2017 to 2019 for Angaur, Airai, Melekeok, Ngatpang, and Koror.
 See Indicator 112 for references.

-2 At 2018 Public Hearings: Jennifer Renguul & Charley Kenty Project (Koror) - 25 participants; Ngarchelong Sandmining Project - 69; Funeral Home and Chapel (Airai) - 35 (PCS, unpublished data 2019b).
-Number of participating Green Fins members from PCS (unpublished data 2019b).
+- At 2018 Public Hearings: Jennifer Renguul & Charley Kenty Project (Koror) - 25 participants; Ngarchelong Sandmining Project - 69; Funeral Home and Chapel (Airai) - 35 (PCS, unpublished data 2019b). - Number of participating Green Fins members from PCS (unpublished data 2019b).
 Total number of Dive Shops in the PNCC 2018 phone book is 19; total number of Tour Operators is 31.